Improving Cooling Tower Water Efficiency with the Helios TCS

 As cooling towers evaporate off water to provide cooling, dissolved solids and minerals are left behind and build up in the recirculating water.
 To prevent fouling and corrosion of heat transfer surfaces as minerals accumulate, cooling tower operators must dump some water to the drain and add fresh clean water to the cooling tower basin.

-The limit of how much dissolved minerals are allowed to accumulate without affecting system cooling performance is known as the Cycles of Concentration (COC).
+The limit of how much dissolved minerals are allowed to accumulate without affecting system cooling efficiency is known as the Cycles of Concentration (COC).

 M = B + E where: M = makeup water flow rate (gpm)